Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Discussion

 It should be noted that the framework used in this work is by no means unique to high-$z$ [\ion{C}{2}] emission.
 Other essential emission lines that trace galaxy evolution, such as Ly$\alpha$, [\ion{O}{3}]$_{\rm \lambda\lambda4959,5007}$, H$\alpha$, and [\ion{O}{3}]$\,88\,\mu$m, can also be simulated on FIRE-2 galaxies to perform morphological investigations.
-Particularly, (i) \cite{Stern21} found that Ly$\alpha$ can be used to trace neutral gas in the inner CGM, given high optical depth and rapid cooling, while this work demonstrates that the [\ion{C}{2}] halo traces the enrichment processes in the inner CGM; (ii) recent observations also showed the extended nature of [\ion{O}{3}]$_{\rm \lambda\lambda4959,5007}$ and H$\alpha$ \citep[e.g.,][]{Fischer18,Faisst25b,Trefoloni25,Wang25}; and (iii) the [\ion{O}{3}]$\,88\,\mu$m line is a primary target for forthcoming ALMA observation programs that aim to probe dust-obscured star formation in $z \gtrsim 8$ galaxies, such as the PHOENIX program (ALMA\#2025.1.01606.L, PI: Schouws; in conjunction with UV observations by JWST GO\#9425, PI: Schouws).
-Therefore, it is compelling to investigate these lines in high spatial resolution.
+Particularly, \cite{Stern21} found that Ly$\alpha$ can be used to trace neutral gas in the inner CGM, given high optical depth and rapid cooling, while this work demonstrates that the [\ion{C}{2}] halo traces the enrichment processes in the inner CGM.
+Recent observations also showed the extended nature of [\ion{O}{3}]$_{\rm \lambda\lambda4959,5007}$ and H$\alpha$ \citep[e.g.,][]{Fischer18,Faisst25b,Trefoloni25,Wang26}.
+Moreover, the [\ion{O}{3}]$\,88\,\mu$m line is a primary target for forthcoming ALMA observation programs that aim to probe dust-obscured star formation in $z \gtrsim 8$ galaxies, such as the PHOENIX program (ALMA\#2025.1.01606.L, PI: Schouws; in conjunction with UV observations by JWST GO\#9425, PI: Schouws).
+It is compelling to incorporate these lines in the post-processing analysis in future work.

-In addition, if the extended [\ion{C}{2}] halo is prevalent in high-$z$ galaxies in the entire cosmic volume, this might impact the [\ion{C}{2}] LIM signals, such as modestly boosting the one-halo component of [\ion{C}{2}] power spectrum \citep{Zhang23}.
-This would provide more realistic constraints on [\ion{C}{2}] halo's impact on LIM signals based on simulated [\ion{C}{2}] halo size evolution.
+In addition, if the extended [\ion{C}{2}] halo is prevalent among high-$z$ galaxies, this might impact the [\ion{C}{2}] LIM signals in the one-halo regime.
+Recently, \cite{Zhang23} studied the response of the [\ion{C}{2}] power spectrum to variations of [\ion{C}{2}] halo sizes.
+It would be interesting to investigate the population-level constraints of [\ion{C}{2}] halos from the one-halo [\ion{C}{2}] LIM signal in the FIRE simulations.